zzt108/vectool/README.md

 - **Code-Aware Formatting:** Automatically detects file types and applies appropriate syntax highlighting tags in the exported files.
 - **Hierarchical Organization:** Maintains your project's folder structure in the exported file for easy navigation.
 - **Multiple Format Support:** Export to DOCX, Markdown, or PDF depending on your needs and the LLM platform you're using.

+#### .gitignore and *.vtignore based exclusion.
+Legacy Exclusion Removed (V2, 2025-08-18)

+`app.config` settings `excludedFiles` and `excludedFolders` are **deprecated** and no longer read at runtime.
+Path filtering is now handled exclusively by:

+* `.gitignore` files – identical precedence and override semantics to git.
+* Optional `*.VTIgnore` files – same syntax, evaluated after `.gitignore`.

+To exclude a path, add a matching pattern to one of these files at any level of the project tree.
+No application restart is necessary; VecTool detects changes automatically.

 #### Git Changes Integration (Added: April 12, 2025)